droveda/oauth2-openidconnect-course/course02/NOTES01.md

 ```
 what is a realm in Keycloak?
 the users, groups, apps, etc... are organized into realms
-your enterprise could have a single realm with all users,s apps and groups or you can have one realm for department
+your enterprise could have a single realm with all users apps and groups or you can have one realm for department
 It is basically segregation and can be managed by diferent admins
 ```